NawaMan/NullableJ/README.md

 Although, never tried, but I think it should be easy to import into IntelliJ.
 Simply run `gradle clean build` to build the project (or use the build-in gradle wrapper).

+## Versioning
+The versioning of this project is not the commonly used semantic versioning.
+Well, the last three digits are kind of semantic version.
+But the first one represents a conceptual version of the library.
+This is done this way as it was found that the version was updates too quickly and there is nothing indicates the fundamental change in concept or philosophy of the library.

+- The first digit is the version of the concept - changed when there is a big changes across the library or in the fundamental ways.
+- The second digit is the version of the API - changed when there is a breaking changes in the API.
+- The third digit is the version of the implementation.
+- The forth digit is the version of correction.

 ## Issues

 Please use our [issues tracking page](https://github.com/NawaMan/NullableJ/issues) to report any issues.